java-kb/docs/docs/01-system-design/architecture/cloud-native/Cloud native development.md

 stories to implement.

 In the cloud, any application can be a backing service for another one.
 Adopting an API first mentality will help you evolve your applications and adapt them to future requirements.

+The API first principle recommends designing the API before implementing the business logic to establish a contract.
+In this way, other teams can develop their services to consume your application based on the contract itself, without waiting for the application to be finished.

+###  Evolving APIs for future requirements
+* make backward-compatible changes to the API.
+For example, we can add an optional field to the Book object without affecting the clients of the Catalog Service application.
+* use API versioning,The version might be part of the endpoint itself, like /v2/books.
+Or it might be specified as an HTTP header.
+This system helps prevent existing clients from breaking, but they will have to update their interface to match the new API version sooner or later, meaning that coordination is needed.
+* making the REST API client as resilient to API changes as possible.
+The solution is to use the hypermedia aspect of the REST architecture(HATEOAS)

 ## 3 Dependency management
 All application dependencies should be declared explicitly in a manifest and be available for the dependency manager to download from a central repository.
 In the context of Java applications, we are usually well-equipped to follow this principle using tools like Maven or Gradle.
 The only implicit dependencies an application can have